Variational LOCC-assisted quantum circuits for long-range entangled states: Supplementary numerical results

-The difference is that we do not introduce the degeneracy-breaking term, namely setting $h=0$ in Eq.~\eqref{eq:ghzpert}.
+The difference is that we do not introduce the degeneracy-breaking term, namely setting $h=0$ in Eq.~(5).
 The model exhibits long-range entanglement at its critical point $\abs{\lambda}=1$ with a sufficiently large system size.

 We numerically compare the energy accuracy of LOCC-VQE in solving a $8$-qubit transverse-field Ising model to its unitary counterpart, with results shown in Fig.~\ref{fig:Energy Ising 8}.
-The result suggests the advantages of LOCC-VQE when $\lambda$ is near or larger than $1$, the phase transition point.
+The result suggests the advantages of LOCC-VQE when $\lambda$ is near or larger than $1$, the phase transition point; and when $\lambda < 1$, LOCC-VQE still exhibits comparable accuracy with unitary VQE.
+This result suggests the general applicability of our approach.

-The quantum mutual information between sub-regions $A$ and $C$, as illustrated in Fig.~\ref{fig:Qubit_lattices}~(a), is numerically demonstrated for the transverse-field Ising model near the phase transition point, depicted in Fig.~\ref{fig:QMI_Ising_8}.
-The small energy gap between the ground state's subspace and the first excited state subspace when $g<1$ makes the optimization process tend to prepare a superposition of the ground state and the first excited state.
-However, when the $g$ approaches the quantum phase transition point, the energy gap between the ground state and the first excited state gets larger, and LOCC-VQE can accurately capture the long-range entanglement of the ground state of the transverse-field Ising model.